-- (1) There are four (4) or more existing residences within 2500 feet of the facility or facilities; - (2) There is a public or private school within 1000 feet of the facility or facilities;
+- (1) There are four (4) or more existing residences within 2500 feet of the facility or facilities: - (2) There is a public or private school within 1000 feet of the facility or facilities; - (3) There is an existing structure used for commercial purposes within 600 feet of the Facility or Facilities; - (4) There is an existing recreational facility located within 1000 feet of the Facility or Facilities: - (5) There is a determination by the Planning Commission that public safety so requires.

+11.32 Water Quality

-- (3) There is an existing structure used for commercial purposes within 600 feet of the Facility or Facilities; - (4) There is an existing recreational facility located within 1000 feet of the Facility or Facilities; - (5) There is a determination by the CDRC that public safety so requires. - 11.33 Water Quality - (1) The Oil or Gas Facility or Facilities shall not cause significant degradation in the quality and quantity of surface waters from the addition of non-point source pollution; as determined by the Board in the development order for the Overlay Zone. - (2) The Oil or Gas Facility or Facilities shall not cause degradation in the water quality of any public or private well so that any regulated groundwater standard is exceeded or cause a reduction in water pressure of any public or private water wells. - (3) The Oil or Gas Facility or Facilities shall not pose any significant risk, nor cause any significant degradation to subsurface water resources. - (4) The Operator shall maintain all safety and pollution monitoring equipment deemed necessary by the CDRC and shall inspect the equipment quarterly.
+(1) The Oil or Gas Facility or Facilities shall not cause significant degradation in the quality and quantity of surface waters from the addition of non-point source pollution; as determined by the Board in the development order for the Overlay Zone.

+- (2) The Oil or Gas Facility or Facilities shall not cause significant degradation in the water quality or water pressure of any public or private water wells. - (3) The Oil or Gas Facility or Facilities shall not pose any significant risk, nor cause any significant degradation to subsurface water resources. - (4) The Operator shall maintain all safety and pollution monitoring equipment deemed necessary by the Planning Commission and shall inspect the equipment quarterly.
 The results of the monitoring and inspections shall be submitted to the' Administrator.

-11.34 Disposal of Salt Water or Other Deleterious Substances
+11.33 Disposal of Salt Water or Other Deleterious Substances